How do I display customized vector data?

 Consider a dfs1 file with measurement data in items as follows:

-(Items 6 and 7 have been derived from items 4 and 5).
+- (Items 6 and 7 have been derived from items 4 and 5).

-The measured velocity vectors can be shown in Result Viewer by first specifying the location of the spatial line (and hence the point positions) by the Geographical position given by the Easting and Northing coordinates.
+The measured velocity vectors can be shown in "Result Viewer" by first specifying the location of the spatial line (and hence the point positions) by the Geographical position given by the Easting and Northing coordinates - see Fig. 1.

+To draw a vector arrow, select the point symbol type as Enhanced metafile and select a customized point symbol (arrow symbols can be derived from here) - see Fig. 2.
 You can size and rotate the symbol in various ways.
 In this example point size vary with the Current speed item and the point orientation vary by the Current direction item.
 It is possible to scale the size of the symbol by a fixed point scale factor and furthermore to add a fixed rotation of the symbol (e.g. to account for ‘coming from’ or ‘going towards’ directions or alternative north).